Quantum complexity in gravity, quantum field theory, and quantum information science: Quantum complexity and space-time: a more concerted approach

-As a result, a natural question in this context is about the generality of the relation~\eqref{eq:interpCFTFS}.
-In the case~(a) in Fig.~\ref{fig:viraso_cases} it is unknown.
-However, the case~(b) in Fig.~\ref{fig:viraso_cases} is different and allows in fact to make a general statement, as originally proposed in~\cite{Erdmenger:2022lov}.
-The key idea is the following.
 For circuits in which the circuit parameter is the physical time in QFT, one layer of the circuit is simply given by the instantaneous QFT Hamiltonian.
 This Hamiltonian is defined in terms of the energy-momentum tensor components smeared along a time slice, e.g. $H = \int d^{d-1} x \, T_{tt}(\vec{x})$.
 The infinitesimal increment of the Fubini-Study distance~\eqref{eq:cost_FS} is proportional to the variance of the Hamiltonian in an instantaneous state.
 However, given that the Hamiltonian is a sum of local operators, its variance is given by a sum of two-point functions of local operators.
-In AdS/CFT, the holographic dictionary~\cite{Gubser:1998bc,Witten:1998qj,Skenderis:2008dh,Skenderis:2008dg} provides a systematic geometric way of computing correlations functions of the boundary QFTs.
+In AdS/CFT, the holographic dictionary~\cite{Gubser:1998bc,Witten:1998qj,Skenderis:2008dh,Skenderis:2008dg} provides a systematic geometric way of computing correlation functions of the boundary QFTs.
 As a result, the Fubini-Study cost~\eqref{eq:cost_FS} associated with one layer of time evolution on the boundary is always geometric by the virtue that all its ingredients are geometric.
-This statement therefore expresses an exact mapping between two geometries: the auxiliary complexity geometry of the Fubini-Study cost on one hand and the gravitational geometry of the bulk.

-It is important to stress that while the above statement is geometric, the originating bulk manifestation of the Fubini-Study cost is rather complicated and implicit.
-However, in the context of holographic two-dimensional CFT and states represented holographically as solutions of the Einstein's equations with negative cosmological constant in three bulk dimensions one can relate two-point functions of the energy-momentum tensor to geodesic lengths in the bulk~\cite{Erdmenger:2022lov}.
+This statement therefore expresses an exact mapping between two geometries: the auxiliary complexity geometry of the Fubini-Study cost on one hand, and the gravitational geometry of the bulk on the other.
+While the above statement is geometric, the bulk manifestation of the Fubini-Study cost that leads to it is rather complicated and implicit.
+However, in the context of holographic two-dimensional CFTs and states represented holographically as solutions of the Einstein's equations with negative cosmological constant in three bulk dimensions, one can relate two-point functions of the energy-momentum tensor to geodesic lengths in the bulk~\cite{Erdmenger:2022lov}.
 This leads to a much more explicit expression for the Fubini-Study cost and a direct connection to the kinematic space program~\cite{Czech:2015qta,Czech:2016xec,deBoer:2016pqk}.